-In an interview with Vulture, Ellis discussed his role as Lafayette on the popular HBO series and his character's development during the current and final season of the series.
+In an interview with Vulture for New York Magazine, Ellis discussed his role as Lafayette on the popular HBO series.
+Ellis regaled his character’s development during the current, and final, season of the series.
 He also took time out to praise co-stars Kevin Alejandro and Nathan Parsons, both of whom play love interests for his character.

-But things soured when Ellis was asked about his relationship with Grimes, who was brought on to play James Kent last season.
-He reportedly left the series in December after his character was revealed to be bisexual and was going to have a relationship with Ellis' character.
-Grimes was replaced by Nathan Parsons for the show's final season, according to Fox News.
+But things soured when Ellis was asked about his relationship with Luke Grimes.
+Grimes, who was brought on to play James Kent last season, reportedly left the series in December after his character was revealed to be bisexual and put in a relationship with Ellis’ character.
+Grimes was replaced by Nathan Parsons for the show’s final season, according to Fox News.

 After attempting to censor himself, Ellis went on to say that Grimes had made a powerful statement with his decision to leave the series.
 Ellis predicted that said decision would have consequences.